bytesoftio/use-action/readme.md

 ## Description

 This package is built on top of [@bytesoftio/use-async](https://github.com/bytesoftio/use-async).
 The purpose of this package is to be able to encapsulate any async operation into a standardized handle that can be run on demand and awaited.
 Example use case: You have an async operation, like send some data to an endpoint, you create an async action and trigger it when the time is right.
-You don't have to worry about state related things like loading, result, error handling, etc. It's all available for you within the handle.
+You don't have to worry about state related things like running, result, error handling, etc. It's all available for you within the handle.

 ## Usage